Falven/py_sed_inplace/README.md

 ### File

-The file to edit in-place.
+The path to the file to edit in-place.
 The script will create a temporary copy of the file to perform the replacement, and then overwrite the file with the replacement.

 ## Examples